How Do You Tell What Year A Corvette Is?

 The 1987 model year didn't see significant changes, but the 1988 models had a new 16-inch wheel design and a beefier 17-inch wheel for the Z51 and Z52-optioned cars.
 Chevrolet started tinkering around with the ZR1 in 1989, but didn't release them to the general public until the 1990 model year and featured and easily-identifiable wide track featuring rectangular tail lights.
 In 1991, the sharp edges of the bumpers became more rounded and everyone got the rectangular ZR1 taillights.

 The LT1 became the standard engine in 1992, with the ZR1 LT5 still being an option, but the body didn't change much.
-The 40th anniversary of Corvette came along in 1993, so every Corvette built that year was given 40th anniversary badges, like Oprah was handing them out, but only the Ruby Red 40th Anniversary models got the special seats and other doodads.
-Things remained the same in 1994, but 1995 marked the final year of C4 ZR1 production and an Indy Pace Car edition showed up again, this time in purple trim.
+The 40th anniversary of Corvette came along in 1993, so every Corvette built that year was given 40th anniversary badges, like Oprah was handing them out, but only the Ruby Red 40th Anniversary models got the special seats and other doodads (see above).

 The 1997 model year ushered in an all-new body style and an all-new engine, the LS1 and a legit trunk, but who really cares about that in a Corvette?
 However, a convertible didn't arrive until the 1998 model year.
-The Indy Pace Car edition may be the wildest paint scheme yet, but a new roofline was coming in 1999.
+The Indy Pace Car edition (see above) may be the wildest paint scheme yet, but a new roofline was coming in 1999.
 If you're looking for a rare paint color in 1998, try one of the 15 built in Aztec Gold.
-The 1999 model year offered the "stripper" version many enthusiasts had been asking for- lighter, less options and a fixed roof (think notchback on a Mustang, versus the big glass in the rear).
+The 1999 model year offered the "stripper" version many enthusiasts had been asking for- lighter, less options and a fixed roof.

 The 2003 model year marked the 50th anniversary, so you know the deal- #AllTheBadges A 2003 Corvette paced the Indy 500 in 2002, but they didn't have any pace car replicas available, just an Indy 500 deal package that would set you back $495.
 The 2004 model year marked the final year for the C5 and Chevrolet intended to send it out in style, with a special commemorative LeMans Blue edition.
 Savvy speculators jumped on the chance for the special edition Corvette, only to find out it was the most-commonly chosen color that year, ending up in more than 20% of cars produced that year.
 Those looking for a rarer color opted for simple Arctic White, which only found it's way onto 5.11% of all 2004 Corvettes.